rust-hosted-langs/book/booksrc/chapter-interp-tagged-ptrs.md

 * types suitable for storing a pointer at rest - `TaggedPtr` and `TaggedCellPtr`
 * types suitable for dereferencing a pointer - `Value` and `TaggedScopedPtr`
-* a type suitable for intermediating between the two - `FatPtr`
+* a type suitable for intermediating between the two - `FatPtr` - that the heap allocation interface can return

-Next, we'll put these to use in defining the first and simplest data structures of our interpreter.
+We now have the basic pieces to start defining data structures for our interpreter, so that is what we shall do next!

 ----